tigrisdata/tigris-blog/blog/2024-09-07-shadow-bucket-thumbnails/index.md

 ## Considerations

-This experiment turned out to work quite well for the goal of "make it work".
+This experiment turned out to work quite well for the goal of making it work.
-That doesn't mean it's meant to go into a production system as is though.
+That however doesn't mean it's meant to go into a production system as is though.

 One concern with image processing is always CPU (or even GPU) resources.
 Having an app server also do the thumbnailing is in my opinion a great setup to get started.
-It runs locally with your app server and by skipping the caching (make the app server the host for images) you get quite a bit of "full stack" capabilities.
-But that setup isn't common for reasons and those are that once there's many thumbnails to be generated that takes quite a bit of resources away from an app server.
-For elixir specifically I might eventually be looking at FLAME to scale that service by pushing the thumbnail generation portion to additional nodes, while retaining the benefits for local development.
+It runs locally with your app server and by skipping the caching - make the app server be the host for images - you get quite a bit of "full stack" capabilities just using your app.

+But that setup isn't common for reasons.
+Once there's many thumbnails to be generated that takes quite a bit of resources away from an app server.
+For Elixir and Phoenix specifically however I might eventually look at FLAME to scale that service.
+By pushing the thumbnail generation portion to additional nodes the resource requirements might be fine in production, while retaining the benefits of running everything "inline" for local development.

 The other concern to talk about would be granular caching durations.
 Using the Shadow Bucket feature means thumbnails will be cached for as long as their [files stay on the bucket](https://www.tigrisdata.com/docs/buckets/objects-expiration/).
-CDN services commonly can deal with cache headers provided by the downstream endpoint and expire cached files according to those cache headers.
-This is something that might also be explored further later.
-For many the "immutable" approach of "never delete a cached thumbnail unless asked for" worked well enough though.
+CDN services commonly deal with cache headers provided by the downstream endpoint and expire cached files according to those headers.
+Having a better answer to that concern is something that might also be explored more closely at a later time.
+For now the implementation makes use of the common "immutable" approach of "never delete a cached thumbnail unless asked for".

 Repo:
 [https://github.com/LostKobrakai/shade_scale](https://github.com/LostKobrakai/shade_scale)